PravinKunasegran/az-game/PART1.md

 ### PRAVIN KUNASEGRAN-(1221303877)

-1. Randomly generate game board.
-2. *add more*
+1. Overview of Alien vs. Zombie
+2. Alien Movement & Attacks
+3. Documentation & Git-hub Setup
+4. Game Controls

 ###  MALINY A/P THANARAJ-(1211100910)

+1. Game Characters & Game board
-1. Zombie movement and attack behaviour.
+2. Zombie movement and attack behaviour.
-2. *add more*
+3. Implement all game objects.
+4. Game Controls

 ### MAEVINARSH A/L LOGANATHAN-(1211103476)

-1. Implement all game objects.
+1. Game Board
-2. *add more*
+2. Game Objects
+3. Video Demonstration
+4. Game Controls

 ## Problems Encountered & Solutions

-Describe the problems encountered and provide the solutions / plan for the solutions.ss
+1. Game Board customization accepting even numbers for rows and collums - Solved inserted an condition for row and collums and debuged
+1. Alien is not centered in gameboard
+- A bug in the code, it may cause the Alien to not be centered will be solve in further submission
+2. Zombie is not spawning
+- Checked the code for the spawn point of the Zombie.
+Founded that the incorrect coordinates are being used and that the Zombie is being placed on the game board will be solve in further submission
+3. Alien not able follow the command
+-  Logic Error.The logic for moving the Alien may be incorrect will be solve in further submission